Prof Andrew Arsan

 From 2013 to 2018, I served as Convenor of the Part I survey paper 'Empires and World History from the Fifteenth Century to the First World War'.
 I have also lectured for Papers 18, 'European History since 1890', and 23, 'World History since 1914', and taught for a variety of primary-source based Themes & Sources courses – and in particular 'The Bandung Moment', on anti-colonial thought in the twentieth century.

 I have also co-taught the Core Course of the MPhil in World History, 'Debates in World History'.

-I currently serve as the Reviews Editor of the Historical Journal.
-I am also one of the founders of the journal Mashriq & Mahjar: Journal of Middle East Migration Studies, which I currently co-edit with Akram Khater (North Carolina State University) and Stacy Fahrenthold (UC Davis).
+I am one of the founders of the journal Mashriq & Mahjar: Journal of Middle East Migration Studies, which I currently co-edit with Akram Khater (North Carolina State University) and Stacy Fahrenthold (UC Davis).